 A. We carry a 240-volt power inverter and USB charger for you to charge your phone and/or camera.

 Q. Will we have toilets and showers on the tour?

 A. Yes and no. When we are on the road there are roadhouses and rest stops with toilets, which you can use.
 Also, when we stay at stations you will have access too hot showers and flushing toilets, however most campsites have little or no facilities.
 On this tour we are swimming most days (without soap or shampoo), so a refreshing swim should sort you out!

 Q. Are all the camping fees included?

-All the camping fees are included in the price of the trip.
-The only activities you'll need to pay for on the Kimberley tours are the optional activities, which are the boat cruise on Lake Argyle ($30) (or canoeing ($25) if the cruise is unavailable) and a helicopter ride over the Bungle Bungles (starts at about $269).
-On the Gulf Savanah tours there are limited optional activities most are covered in tour cost (see inclusions on bottom of itinerary pages).
+A. All the camping fees are included in the price of the trip.
+The only activities you'll need to pay for on the Kimberley tours are the optional activities, which are the boat cruise on Lake Argyle ($40) and a helicopter ride over the Bungle Bungles (starts at about $299).
+On the Gulf Savannah tours there are limited optional activities as they are mostly covered in the cost of the tour (see inclusions on bottom of itinerary pages).

 Q. When do I need to book the optional activities on the 9-day Kimberley tour?